 Screening for head and neck cancer is relatively noninvasive compared to many other types of cancer screening, which can involve medical instruments that are inserted into the body, such as endoscopes and colonoscopes.
 Head-and-neck cancer screening, on the other hand, is described as “gentle,” involving a visual exam of the mouth, tongue, gums, and lips, along with palpating the neck for any lumps and bumps.
 No scopes!

 If you are concerned you have symptoms of head-and-neck cancer, such as patches, sores that don’t heal, or bleeding, Planned Parenthood Arizona can refer you to specialists who can evaluate your mouth and throat.
 Health care providers at any Planned Parenthood health center can vaccinate you with Gardasil 9, and while you’re there you can stock up on condoms and receive answers to your questions about HPV and safer sex.

-Tags: virus, cancer, straight, HPV, cervical cancer, gender, men's health, Food and Drug Administration, Gardasil 9, Sexual Health and tagged age, boys, cunnilingus, dental hygiene, dentistry, head and neck cancer, heterosexual, homosexual, human papillomavirus, immunization, males, man, mouth, mouth cancer, oral cancer, oropharyngeal cancer, smoking, throat, throat cancer, tobacco, uptake, vaccination, cancer screening, men, oral sex, Gardasil, FDA, STD Awareness, vaccine, HPV vaccine
+Tags: virus, cancer, straight, HPV, cervical cancer, men's health, gender, Food and Drug Administration, Gardasil 9, Sexual Health and tagged age, boys, cunnilingus, dental hygiene, dentistry, head and neck cancer, heterosexual, homosexual, human papillomavirus, immunization, males, man, mouth, mouth cancer, oral cancer, oropharyngeal cancer, smoking, throat, throat cancer, tobacco, uptake, vaccination, men, oral sex, Gardasil, STD Awareness, FDA, vaccine, HPV vaccine, cancer screening